Advanced Cryogenic Evolved Stage

-The Advanced Cryogenic Evolved Stage (ACES) was a proposed liquid oxygen/liquid hydrogen upper-stage for use on a number of different launch vehicles produced by Boeing, Lockheed Martin, United Launch Alliance (ULA).
+The Advanced Cryogenic Evolved Stage (ACES) was a proposed liquid oxygen/liquid hydrogen upper-stage produced by United Launch Alliance (ULA).
 During the last five years of the program, ACES was proposed for eventual use on the Vulcan space launch vehicle designed by the U.S. company United Launch Alliance.
 The ACES concept had the objective to improve the on-orbit lifespan of current upper stages.

 In 2015, ULA announced conceptual plans to transition the Vulcan rocket to the ACES second stage, also referred to as Centaur Heavy, after 2024.
 Vulcan will initially launch with the Centaur V upper stage.
 Both Boeing and Lockheed Martin had separate but similar ACES concepts prior to the formation of the jointly owned (50% Boeing/50% Lockheed Martin) ULA in late 2006.

 In the event, the long-duration upper stage concept was never able to obtain top-line attention from any of the companies as it never won full development funding from the US government, the primary source of funding for the Delta, Atlas and Vulcan rockets.
 However, some aspects of changes planned for ACES, such as the larger tank-diameter, were eventually used in the Centaur V upper stage.